 Bio: Include the author’s first and last name, town of residence and a brief biography, including affiliations with political parties, lobbying or special interest groups.

-Writing: Avoid using ALL CAPS in stories.
+Writing: AVOID USING ALL CAPS.
 It’s the equivalent of shouting.

-After Publication: Once your community op/ed is posted, share your voice through social media platforms.
+After Publication: Once your community opinion piece is posted, share your voice through social media platforms.

 Timing: Let us know if your issue is time sensitive.
 Include related events or ways to get involved.